Karamat: Tafsir'ilmi (scientific interpretation) and ijaz movement

-Ziyauddin Sardar; "According to some Muslim scholars, everything from genetics to robotics and space travel is described in the Quran.
+Ziauddin Sardar; "According to some Muslim scholars, everything from genetics to robotics and space travel is described in the Quran.
 What nonsense".

-While connections between scientific ideas and the Qu'ran can be found in the works of Ibn Sina, Fakhr al-Razi, and Abu Hamid al-Ghazali, modern "scientific exegesis" of the Qur'an began in the 1970s and 80s as a genre of popular literature known as ijaz (miracle).
-Often called "scientific miracles in the Qur'an", the widespread and well-funded ijaz movement argues that the Qur'an contains numerous "scientific facts" written down centuries before their discovery by science and thus demonstrating the divinity of the Qur'an.
+While connections between scientific ideas and the Qu'ran can be found in the works of Ibn Sina, Fakhr al-Razi, and Abu Hamid al-Ghazali, modern "scientific exegesis" of the Quran began in the 1970s and 80s as a genre of popular literature known as ijaz (miracle).
+Often called "scientific miracles in the Qur'an", the widespread and well-funded ijaz movement argues that the Quran contains numerous "scientific facts" written down centuries before their discovery by science and thus demonstrating the divinity of the Quran.

 As explained by cultural critic Ziauddin Sardar, while the claims of the ijaz movement require "considerable mental gymnastics and distortions to find scientific facts or theories in these verses", funding to the tune of "millions" from Saudi Arabia has succeeded in creating a "global craze in Muslim societies"; its claims can be found in many Muslim bookstores, websites, and on television programs of Islamic preachers.
-Proponents including Naeem Al-Mohassi, Maurice Bucaille, Rafiei Mohammadi, Mostarhameh, Makarem Shirazi, and Rezaei Isfahani claim that the Qur'an contains prophetic descriptions of, as Sardar states, "everything, from relativity, quantum mechanics, Big Bang theory, black holes and pulsars, genetics, embryology, modern geology, thermodynamics, even the laser and hydrogen fuel cells".
+Proponents including Naeem Al-Mohassi, Maurice Bucaille, Rafiei Mohammadi, Mostarhameh, Makarem Shirazi, and Rezaei Isfahani claim that the Quran contains prophetic descriptions of, as Sardar states, "everything, from relativity, quantum mechanics, Big Bang theory, black holes and pulsars, genetics, embryology, modern geology, thermodynamics, even the laser and hydrogen fuel cells".

 Aside from critics from outside the religion, mainstream Islamic scholars have also objected to certain interpretations of the ijaz movement.
 For example, Zafar Ishaq Ansari argues from the perspective of Islam that while the Quran is the source of guidance in right faith (iman) and righteous action (alladhina amanu wa amilu l-salihat), the idea that it contained "all knowledge, including scientific" knowledge is not a mainstream view among Muslim scholarship.